The integrable Volterra system in the case of infinitely many species, either countable or uncountable: Introduction

 \section{Introduction}

-The interest on dynamical systems of Lotka-Volterra type has been constantly growing all over the last century, starting from the pioneering results contained in the original articles \cite{L1,L2,V1,Volterra1937}.
-Among the extremely rich literature on the subject (see for instance {\cite{fernandez6}, \cite{Griffin7}, \cite{Peixe8}, \cite{Baigent9}, \cite{Leigh10}, \cite{Bountis11}, \cite{Goodwin12},\cite{VanDerKamp13}, \cite{Hofba14}, \cite{CDE15}, \cite{Scalia16}, \cite{Hone17}), one paper deserves in our opinion a very special attention.
+The interest on dynamical systems of Lotka-Volterra type has been constantly growing all over the last century, starting from the pioneering results contained in the original articles \cite{L1,L2, V1,Volterra1937}.
+Among the extremely rich literature on the subject (see for instance \cite{Baigent9,CDE15,Bountis11,Hone17,fernandez6,Goodwin12,Griffin7,Hofba14,Peixe8,Leigh10,VanDerKamp13,Scalia16}), one paper deserves in our opinion a very special attention.
 It is the long essay published by Vito Volterra in 1937 \cite{Volterra1937}, where some results of capital importance have been achieved: first, the original {\emph{predator-prey}} model has been extended to an arbitrary number of species; second, the $N-$species model has been framed within the context of Lagrangian and Hamiltonian mechanics; finally, a completely integrable subcase has been identified.
-Relying on these outstanding results, the authors of the present paper performed some further hopefully non-trivial steps: namely, they discovered that the integrable version introduced in \cite{Volterra1937} was in fact maximally superintegrable {\cite{RZ}, \cite{SRTZ}, and as such reducible to a Hamiltonian system with only one degree of freedom.
+Relying on these outstanding results, the authors of the present paper performed some further hopefully non-trivial steps: namely, they discovered that the integrable version introduced in \cite{Volterra1937} was in fact maximally superintegrable \cite{RZ,SRTZ}, and as such reducible to a Hamiltonian system with only one degree of freedom.
 Here we make yet a further step, investigating the extension to infinitely many competing species, either countable or uncountable, always staying within the integrable Hamiltonian framework, and discover that the maximal superintegrability property is preserved by such generalization.
 Various different cases of the interaction operator are discussed, and a few periodic numerical examples are displayed.
 We may thus assert that {\emph{Infinity collapses to One}}.
+Let us anticipate that, with a suitable choice of the interaction parameters, the one dimensional system becomes the classical one body Hamiltonian $\mathcal{H}=\frac{P^2}{2}+V(Q)$.